sikopet/blog/posts/dns.md

 behalf of a given domain by creating a specific SPF record (or TXT record) in the Domain Name System (DNS).

+*DKIM* - powered by asymmetric cryptography
+1. The sender's Mail Transfer Agent (MTA) signs every outgoing message with a private key.
+2. The recipient retrieves the public key from the sender's DNS records and verifies if the message body and some of the header fields were not altered since the message signing took place.

 Special characters in resource records

     ;   comment